Unit Tindakan Cepat: Communication equipment

-Communication equipment also required to make sure task carried out stated effective and fluent.
+Communication equipment is required to make sure tasks carried out stated effective and fluent.
 Each stated equipment only will be used by operation officer officiate operation in the area determined.
 Communication equipment or walkie talkie of the ASTRO Motorola type measuring medium become choice this unit.
 There were also stated communication system equipped with headset to facilitate operator use him without the need hold him by stated operating times.

 Explosives

-The UTC also furnished with weaponry suitable and light to carry any operation entrust.
+The UTC are also furnished with weaponry suitable and light to carry any operation entrust.
 Commanding officer entrust to determine fire and ammunition kind of weapon which are used.
 No with explosive if needed in the operation.

 Explosive used is the same with special all teams police and military worldwide, viz from type of C4 plastic bomb and it obtainable from branch of bomb disposal each police contingents.
 Used to explode shaped any object obstacle while raid made, for example a locked doors.
 But only UTC officers and men accredited only those allowed to use.

 Firearms

-Firearm that timber used are from version standard which are used by existing permanent RMP members.
+Firearm used are standard which are used by existing permanent RMP members.
 All weaponry is from the fully and semi-automatic types.
 Type some firearm series which used by UTC is semi-automatic handguns including: